OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 1. download and install [Java Runtime Environment](https://java.com/de/download/)

-2. download [SDCC](https://sourceforge.net/projects/sdcc/files/snapshot_builds/x86_64-w64-mingw32-setup/)   3.7.x and install it.
-Choose one of the recent .exe files, not the link in the green button.
+2. download and install [SDCC](https://sourceforge.net/projects/sdcc/files/latest/download).
 Make sure, that the checkbox for setting the path is activated.

 3. download or clone the [Github repository](https://github.com/stancecoke/BMSBattery_S_controllers_firmware) and unpack it to the desired location, in the simplest case directly to C: \